dchevell/sourcepy/README.md

 from typing import TextIO

 def pygrep(pattern: Pattern, grepdata: list[TextIO]):
-    """
-    A minimal grep implementation in Python
+    """A minimal grep implementation in Python
-    illustrating some interesting Sourcepy features.
     """
     for file in grepdata:
         prefix = f'{file.name}:' if len(grepdata) > 1 else ''